Hello again to all you color lovers out there!

 Neal’s Yard was named after Thomas Neale, a man who received a piece of land in 1690 from William III and later created the Seven Dials area of Covent Gardens.
 But the actual creative genius behind the site as we know it today is none other than entrepreneur Nicholas Saunders, who in 1976 opened the first whole food shop in the then dirty and dingy backyard.
 The Yard developed over the years as more shops started to move in, until it is now the most colorful little atrium that you ever did see.

-I’m gonna have to say that it’s probably best to experience Neal’s Yard in the warm summer months so that you can spend some time sitting outside as you take in all the beautiful the sights, sounds, smells, and color.
-This would also be when the plants and flowers are in full bloom and the colorful oil drums and window baskets will be brimming and spilling over with their botanical awesomeness.
+It’s best to experience Neal’s Yard in the warm summer months so that you can spend some time sitting outside as you take in all the beautiful the sights, sounds, smells, and color.
+This is when the plants and flowers are in full bloom and the colorful oil drums and window baskets will be brimming and spilling over with their botanical awesomeness.

 Some of the shops that call this adorable space home are Neal’s Yard Remedies known for their heavenly skincare products, as well as Neal’s Yard Dairy, touting an abundance of delectable British farm cheeses.
 You can also grab a bite at the all raw Wild Food Café or Homeslice where they will serve you some of their delicious wood-fired pizza.
 Several other small boutiques and restaurants claim this quaint little corner of London as their home.
-Too many to mention, but all worth checking out if plan to make several trips back.
+Too many to mention, but all worth checking out if you plan to return a few times.

 If you consider yourself a true-blue color lover, all other places in London will pale in comparison next to this secret hideaway.
 I guarantee Neal’s Yard will definitely become one of your favorite spots in all of London!